 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Riffle split RC samples were collected for each metre of drilling to obtain 1m samples from which approx. 4kg was split and sent to the ALS laboratory in Chile.
 The 4kg sample is crushed to -2mm from which a 1kg sample is split and pulverized to 85% passing -75μm and a 30g charge is taken for standard fire assay with AAS finish.
 Any multi-element assays are done using Multi-Element Ultra Trace method combining a four-acid digestion with ICP-MS instrumentation.
 A four-acid digest is performed on 0.25g of sample to quantitatively dissolve most geological materials.
 Elements and detection limits are presented below.
 Drillcore is cut in half with a diamond saw and half the core is sampled on a metre by metre basis.
 Historical RC samples are collected at 1m intervals from RC-LLA-001 to RC-LLA-014 and then 2m intervals in RC holes numerically thereafter.
 Historical RC drilling samples were collected on a 2m basis and split to around 3kg using a single tier riffle splitter and sent to ALS Chile for sample preparation and analysis.
-Samples are dried at 70 degrees Celsius for up to 24hrs then the entire sample is crushed to -2mm and a

-1kg sample is split and pulverized to 80% passing 150mesh.
+Samples are dried at 70 degrees Celsius for up to 24hrs then the entire sample is crushed to -2mm and a 1kg sample is split and pulverized to 80% passing 150mesh.
 A 400 gram pulp is split off and a 30gram charge taken for Fire Assay and Cu and Mo with all assays by AAS.
-The AAS analytical procedures are ISO 9001:2008

-Samples of the historical drillcore recently sampled were half HQ core samples on a one metre basis and were submitted to ALS in La Serena.
-Samples are dried at 70 degrees Celsius for up to 24hrs then the entire sample is crushed to -2mm and a 1kg sample is split and pulverized to 80% passing 150mesh.
+The AAS analytical procedures are ISO 9001:2008 certified and are in accordance with ISO/IEC 17025 Samples of the historical drillcore recently sampled were half HQ core samples are dried at 70 degrees Celsius for up to 24hrs then the entire sample is crushed to -2mm and a 1kg sample is split and pulverized to 80% passing 150mesh.
 A 400 gram pulp is split off and a 30gram charge taken for Fire Assay and multi element assays using ICPMS and OES.
 Soils were collected by clearing topsoil then digging to the "B-Horizon" is collected and passed through a -1mm sieve to collect approximately 600grams into a paper Geochem sample bag.
-A reference sample of approximately 100grams is put into labelled RC chip trays for future reference and the remaining 500gr is sent to the ALS laboratory in La Serena.
-The lab takes the entire sample which is pulverized to 85% passing certified and are in accordance with ISO/IEC 17025
+A reference sample of approximately 100grams is put into labelled